ibtisam-iq/JavaBoardGameDB-H2/README.md

 ## Features

-- Full-Stack Application
+- **Full-Stack Application**: Combines front-end and back-end technologies.
-- UI components created with Thymeleaf and styled with Twitter Bootstrap
+- **UI Components**: Created with Thymeleaf and styled with Twitter Bootstrap.
-- Authentication and authorization using Spring Security
+- **Authentication and Authorization**: Implemented using Spring Security.
-  - Authentication by allowing the users to authenticate with a username and password
+  - **Authentication**: Users authenticate with a username and password.
-  - Authorization by granting different permissions based on the roles (non-members, users, and managers)
+  - **Authorization**: Different permissions based on roles (non-members, users, and managers).
-- Different roles (non-members, users, and managers) with varying levels of permissions
+- **Role-Based Access Control**:
-  - Non-members only can see the boardgame lists and reviews
+  - **Non-members**: View board game lists and reviews.
-  - Users can add board games and write reviews
+  - **Users**: Add board games and write reviews.
-  - Managers can edit and delete the reviews
+  - **Managers**: Edit and delete reviews.
-- JUnit test framework for unit testing
+- **Unit Testing**: JUnit test framework for unit testing.
-- Spring MVC best practices to segregate views, controllers, and database packages
+- **Spring MVC Best Practices**: Segregates views, controllers, and database packages.
-- JDBC for database connectivity and interaction
+- **Database Connectivity**: JDBC for database interaction.
-- CRUD (Create, Read, Update, Delete) operations for managing data in the database
+- **CRUD Operations**: Manage data in the database.
-- Schema.sql file to customize the schema and input initial data
+- **Schema Customization**: `schema.sql` file to customize the schema and input initial data.
-- Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation)
+- **Thymeleaf Fragments**: Reduce redundancy of repeating HTML elements (head, footer, navigation).

 ## How to Run

-1. Clone the repository
+1. **Clone the Repository**
-2. Open the project in your IDE of choice
+2. **Open the Project**: Open the project in your IDE of choice.
-3. Run the application
+3. **Run the Application**: Execute the application from your IDE.
-4. To use initial user data, use the following credentials.
-  - username: **ibtisam**      |     password: **123** (user role)
-  - username: **ibtisamops**   |     password: **12345**  (manager role)
+4. **Initial User Data**: Use the following credentials to log in:
+   - **User Role**:
+     - Username: `ibtisam`
+     - Password: `123`
+   - **Manager Role**:
+     - Username: `ibtisamops`
+     - Password: `12345`
-5. You can also sign-up as a new user and customize your role to play with the application!
+5. **Sign-Up**: You can also sign up as a new user and customize your role to explore the application.

 ## Project Structure

+The project follows a standard Spring Boot structure with the following key directories and files:
+- `src/main/java`: Contains the Java source code.
+  - `controller`: Handles HTTP requests and responses.
+  - `service`: Contains the business logic.
+  - `repository`: Manages data access and database interactions.
+  - `model`: Defines the data models and entities.
+- `src/main/resources`: Contains configuration files and static resources.
+  - `application.properties`: Configuration file for database and other settings.

 Please refer to `consoleOutput.txt` for more details. 😊